jessica peng

 Impact & Next Steps

-On-Demand Learning has been successfully adopted by three pilot customers, all of whom shared positive feedback on its ability to deliver learning content in a self-served, and organized format, with one user asking how we can further condense the content to provide "bite-sized" courses.
-Beyond its immediate value, the application has become a critical building block for the team's current initiative: an in-product experience where environments are managed externally.
-Looking ahead, On-Demand Learning will serve as the delivery hub for courses and lab guides that enable hands-on exercises in these environments, with ongoing UI refinements to align with new business requirements.
+On-Demand Learning has been successfully adopted by three pilot customers, all of whom shared positive feedback on its ability to deliver learning content in a self-served and organized format, with one user asking how we can provide "bite-sized" courses.
+The next step is to integrate this application into Adobe Experience Platform where it can serve courses and interactive lab guides in personal environments.